 #15 Outdoor Cooking

-In an off-grid or power out scenario that lasts long term, you will end up cooking outside because most alternate fuel methods create carbon monoxide and can’t be used indoors.
+In an off-grid or power-out scenario that lasts long term, you will cook outside because most alternate fuel methods create carbon monoxide and can’t be used indoors.

 - Camp stove